Skip to main content

 • Consider upgrading to a premium offer (PTU): for latency-critical or high-volume workloads, upgrade to Provisioned Throughput Units (PTU).
 PTU provides dedicated resources, guaranteed capacity, and predictable latency—even at scale.
 This is the best choice for mission-critical applications that require consistent performance.

-• Monitor your usage: regularly review your usage metrics in the Azure portal to ensure you are operating within your tier limits.
+• Monitor your usage: regularly review your usage metrics in the Azure portal to ensure you’re operating within your tier limits.
 Adjust your workload or deployment strategy as needed.

 The usage limit determines the level of usage above which customers might see larger variability in response latency.
 A customer’s usage is defined per model.
 It’s the total number of tokens consumed across all deployments in all subscriptions in all regions for a given tenant.